Roasted Beet Salad with Cashew Cheese

 This roasted beet salad is just one of many ways to enjoy beets.

-My grandmother use to grow beets in her garden and pickle them.
+My grandmother used to grow beets in her garden and pickle them.
 They were delicious.
 We would have them as a side dish in little bowls.
-Since we were natives of New York’s Catskills and not the Borscht Belt variety, it never occurred to us to eat beets any other way – as soup or otherwise.
+Since we were natives of New York’s Catskills but not the Borscht Belt variety, it never occurred to us to eat beets any other way—as soup or otherwise.

 I only experienced the wonders of roasted beets a few years ago.
 For a time, my sister offered a delicious roasted beet side dish at her restaurant in Saint Paul, MN.

 Following my sister’s lead, I’ve become more adventurous with beets.
-I have even tried my hand at borscht – but that’s for another post.
-When I picked up a beautiful bunch of beets from my local farm buying club I just knew I wanted to make a roasted beet salad.
+I’ve even tried my hand at borscht—but that’s for another post.
+When I picked up a beautiful bunch of beets from my local farm buying club, I knew I wanted to make a roasted beet salad.

 Roasted Beets